 - GRADES 9-12 STUDENT POLICY 5010 TRAINING MODULE (Canvas course #660196)

-Meet the parent requirements of SBBC Dating Violence Policy 5010 by making this training module available via multiple methods to all parents with students in grades 6-12.
-Some suggested methods of delivery are to post the link on the school's website, play it at a parent association meetings, or send home an email.
+Meet the parent requirements of SBBC Dating Violence Policy 5010 by making this training module available via multiple methods to all parents with students in grades 6-12 by September 18, 2020.
+Some suggested methods of delivery are to post the link on the school's website, play it at a parent association meetings, or send its link home in an email.

 The parent training is the Dating Matters Understanding Teen Dating Violence Prevention 60-minute, interactive online training designed to help educators, youth-serving organizations, and parents understand the risk factors and warning signs associated with teen dating violence.

-- Go directly to the website housing the Dating Matters Understanding Teen Dating Violence Prevention online course.
+- Charter staff and community members can go directly to the website housing the Dating Matters Understanding Teen Dating Violence Prevention online course.

-In accordance with Policy 5010, each school with students in grades 6-12 has an Dating Violence Investigative Designee (ID) who is designated by the school Principal.
-The ID is the administrator responsible for receiving and investigating all dating violence reports, as well as insuring school-wide adherence to Policy requirements.
+In accordance with Policy 5010, each school with students in grades 6-12 has an dating violence Investigative Designee (ID) who is designated by the school Principal.
+The ID must be an administrator and is responsible for receiving and investigating all dating violence reports, as well as insuring school-wide adherence to Policy requirements.

-The 60 minute, Dating Matters Understanding Teen Dating Violence Prevention online course is a free, online course available to educators, school personnel, youth mentors, and others dedicated to improving teen health.
-Follow a school administrator throughout his day as he highlights what teen dating violence is and how to prevent it through graphic novel scenarios, interactive exercises, and information gathered from leading experts.
+The 60 minute, Dating Matters Understanding Teen Dating Violence Prevention Online Course is a free, online course available to educators, school personnel, youth mentors, and others dedicated to improving teen health.
+In it you can follow a school administrator throughout his day as he highlights what teen dating violence is and how to prevent it through graphic novel scenarios, interactive exercises, and information gathered from leading experts.